 Leveraging our years of experience as professional PC builders, we’ve designed the N7 motherboard with a completely new approach.
 In the face of increasing complexity in the PC gaming market, we want to make building easier and more enjoyable, with the N7 as a cornerstone for this new experience.
 Everything you need—from easy layout and obvious connections to digital fan control and RGB lighting—is included.
 We’ve also designed a completely unique motherboard cover so it’s both beautiful and powerful. – Johnny Hou, Founder and CEO of NZXT

-It was suspected that the manufacturing of N7 was outsourced, and a representative of the company said that NZXT worked with ECS for customizing the motherboard as per the former’s specs.
-The company cleared it out that N7 is not a motherboard off-the-shelf, but one that was designed by them.
-That means that they did not pick a motherboard randomly and put its branding on it.
+It was suspected that the manufacturing of N7 was outsourced, and a company representative said that NZXT worked with ECS to customize the motherboard as per the former’s specs.
+The company cleared out that N7 is not a motherboard off-the-shelf but one that was designed by them.
+That means they did not randomly pick a motherboard and put its branding on it.

 NZXT said it didn’t have any other future plans regarding motherboards and its primary focus is to launch the N7.
 It is likely that they want to monitor and understand their status in the market in the aftermath, based on which they would be decisive in progressing.

 The N7 motherboard will be released by the end of January for $300 or €324.90.
 Pre-order is available now.
 There are optional heatsink covers, with a price tag of $15 but these are yet to be available for purchase.